JaydonLaboy/DS422-Geocomputation/data/data/ndvi_practical_applications.md

-# 🌿 NDVI Analysis Project Worksheet  (Jaydon, Sano, La'a)
+# 🌿 NDVI Analysis Project Worksheet  (Jaydon, Sano, La'a, Kili)

 This worksheet will guide you through the process of designing and carrying out an NDVI-based analysis in R. Fill in the prompts for your chosen research question, location, time period, data sources, and methods.